Close

 • Client Representative: Cittá di Locarno

-• Design Team: Andrea Faraguna, Iwona Bugoslawska, Roula Assaf, Deniz Celtek
+• Design Team: Andrea Faraguna, Iwona Boguslawska, Roula Assaf, Deniz Celtek

 • Structural Engineer: Mario Monotti